PieLabs/pie-catalog/README.md

 * `MONGO_URI` - a mongo uri to connect to.

 This app uses the mongo db + a local `.file-store` so you'll need to have called `ingest` with a pie archive for this to run.

+# ingest changes

+1. config can be a js or json file now and can have a different name
+1. when building add name of markup and config file
+1. when ingesting - read this metadata file first to get all the info we need
+1. store config in db
+1. store markup in db